-After two albums in which Ronnie James Dio moved away from the roots of heavy metal, combining elements of Doom Metal, Groove Metal and Industrial Metal in his albums "Strange Highways" from 1994 and "Angry Machines" from 1996, "Dio" opened the millennium in a storm with a concept album.
-An epic detailed fantasy, which tells a fascinating imaginary story about heroes, villains, magic and sorcery, love, sacrifice and the struggle between good and evil.
+After two albums in which Ronnie James Dio moved away from the roots of heavy metal, combining elements of Doom Metal, Groove Metal, and Industrial Metal in his albums "Strange Highways" from 1994 and "Angry Machines" from 1996, "Dio" opened the millennium in a storm with a concept album.
+An epic detailed fantasy, which tells a fascinating imaginary story about heroes, villains, magic and sorcery, love, sacrifice, and the struggle between good and evil.

-This musical comeback was also accompanied by a personnel comeback, with guitarist Craig Goldy, drummer Simon Wright and bassist Jimmy Bain returning to the lineup.
-In order to explain the magnitude of the personnel comeback, we will mention that guitarist Craig Goldy and original bassist Jimmy Bain have not played together since the album "Dream Evil" from 1987, and that drummer Simon Wright was not part of the band since the album "Lock Up the Wolves" from 1990.
-The return of the longtime members has done the band good, as not only has it brought "Dio" back to its origins of the well-known and good Heavy Metal roots, but in our humble opinion this is one of the band's best albums.
+This musical comeback was also accompanied by a personnel comeback, with guitarist Craig Goldy, drummer Simon Wright, and bassist Jimmy Bain returning to the lineup.
+In order to explain the magnitude of the personnel comeback, we will mention that guitarist Craig Goldy and original bassist Jimmy Bain have not played together since the album "Dream Evil" from 1987, and that drummer Simon Wright was not been part of the band since the album "Lock Up the Wolves" from 1990.
+The return of the longtime members has done the band well, as not only has it brought "Dio" back to its origins of well-known and good Heavy Metal roots, but in our humble opinion this is one of the band's best albums.

 The plot story begins with "Discovery" a research spaceship that reaches the star "Blessing", which froze thousands of years ago after losing its two suns.
 The spacecraft was attracted to the frozen star following a weak distress signal which leads it to a hidden tomb, where the magic book "Magica" is revealed.
 The voice of the metallic robot that accompanies the intro reveals to us that the members of the delegation checked the manuscript in the ancient book, and that: "The information is complete, but does not conform to logical patterns.
 Flesh cannot be mutated into stone and remorphed back to the body once again.
 Continue the investigation with special attention given to one word.
 Magica!"